Helping your Child through Addiction

 Have a Calm Conversation with your Child

-You may blame yourself, your spouse, or the child’s friends when you discover drug and/or canstockphoto42566154alcohol abuse.
+You may blame yourself, your spouse, or the child’s friends when you discover drug and/or alcohol abuse.
 You may even wonder what you did wrong, or if there was something you could have done differently.
 Even though you are shocked, confused, or angry, you must remain calm while confronting the adult child.

 The best time to talk to someone about addiction is when that person is sober.
 You should sit down and start a conversation about the issue.
 Don’t use judgements or blame, and gently talk about what you can do to help.
 Offer support in a kind and loving way, so your son or daughter understand that he/she needs to recover.